galya-m/docs/docs/architecture/specs/Spec-DID.md

 #### Nevermined internal attributes

 Nevermined registers some internal attributes in the asset metadata.
 They allow to store information that makes easier to understand the meaning of an asset, their life-cycle and where they can be used.
 The internal attributes are recorded under the `_nvm` section located at the root of the DDO.
+The `_nvm` section is internal to Nevermined and cannot be changed by the user.

 The attributes included at that section are: